 Microsoft Office 365 Security: Ultimate Checklist for Administrators

 Over six million data records get lost or stolen every single day.
 The Cost of a Data Breach Study concluded that businesses pay $148 per one lost or stolen data record.
 Usually, the cost of lost or stolen data items reaches hundreds or even thousands of dollars per company.
 You can do the math.
 How secure is Microsoft 365 in terms of data breaches and data losses?
 Not as secure as you think it is.
-Microsoft Office 365 security depends on whether a business owner can foresee the potential risks and knows how to prevent them.
+Microsoft Office 365 security depends on whether a business owner can foresee potential risks and knows how to prevent them.

 1. Set Up a Reliable Password Policy

 One of the main O365 security concerns is password carelessness.
 According to the Verizon Data Breach Investigations Report, more than 70% of workers reuse passwords.
-And most of them have passwords a hacker with a mediocre password cracking machine would crack in a few minutes.
+And most of them have passwords a hacker with a mediocre password-cracking machine would crack in a few minutes.
 It’s widespread for people to use the same password for multiple websites.
 They may also make them too simple so they could remember them easily.

 This approach puts your data at huge risk.
 Imagine for a moment that your employee uses one password to access their profile on Instagram and to sign in to their Microsoft 365 corporate account.
 What will happen, if someone cracks their password from Instagram?
 This someone will try this password to enter other systems as well, including your Microsoft 365.
 At this very moment, your company data gets endangered.